canonical/lp-to-jira/README.md

                         Specify COMPONENT to assign the issue to -E EPIC, --epic EPIC  Specify EPIC to link this new issue to -e, --exists
-                        Look if the Launchpad Bug has alreaady been imported print the JIRA issue ID if found -s SYNC_PROJECT_BUGS, --sync_project_bugs SYNC_PROJECT_BUGS
+                        Look if the Launchpad Bug has already been imported print the JIRA issue ID if found -s SYNC_PROJECT_BUGS, --sync_project_bugs SYNC_PROJECT_BUGS
                         Adds all bugs from a specified LP Project to specified Jira board